giuseppe-dandrea/Stream-to-VLC/README.md

 5. Add three new  keys "shell", "open" and "command" (See the figures if you have problems)
 6. Change the Default string value of "command" with the path ["C:\Program Files (x86)\StreamToVLC\vlc_stream.bat" "%1"] (Copy also the quotes)
 7. Now copy "vlc_stream.bat" in the path you wrote at the previous step (You have to create the new "StreamToVLC" folder)
-8. The first time you open a streaming site you will always have to remember choice (if you didn't go see Troubleshooting)
+8. The first time you open a streaming site you have to "always remember" choice (if you didn't go see Troubleshooting)
 9. Done!

 NB.
 If the script doesn't work check that the VLC path in the .bat file is the same of your computer.